^

 • Psoriatic arthritis.

-• Generalized pustular psoriasis (purulent rashes).
+• Generalized pustular psoriasis (purulent rash).

-• Psoriatic erythroderma (defeat of all skin).
+• Psoriatic erythroderma (affecting all skin areas).

 Abuse of prohibited products disrupts metabolic processes in the body.
-The list of food contraindications during the illness includes:
+The list of food contraindications during illness includes:

 Pathogenesis

-• Depressive state and nervous overexertion.
+• Depressive state and nervous tension.

 Stages

-Consider the main stages of overeating:
+Let's look at the main stages of overeating:

 The main signs of bulimia: